STANDARD TERMS OF BUSINESS

-3.3 If the total sum of money held on your behalf exceeds £10,000 for a period of more than 30 days, or such sum is likely to be held for more than 30 days, then the money will be placed in a separate interest-bearing client bank account designated to you.
+3.3 If the total sum of money held on your behalf is enough to give rise to a significant amount of interest or is likely to do so, then the money will be placed in a separate interest-bearing client bank account designated to you.
 All interest earned on such money will be paid to you.
 Subject to any tax legislation, interest will be paid gross.

-4.1 Except where specific fee arrangements have been agreed with you in the form of a written quote, our fees are computed on the basis of time spent on your affairs by the principals and our staff, and on the levels of skill and responsibility involved, together with any necessary disbursements.
+4.1 Except where specific fee arrangements have been agreed with you in the form of a written quote, our fees are computed on the basis of time spent on your affairs by the principals and our staff and consultants, and on the levels of skill and responsibility involved, together with any necessary disbursements.

 4.2 If it is necessary to carry out work outside the responsibilities agreed with you we will advise you in advance, and any additional work will involve additional fees.
-Accordingly we would like to point out that it is in your interests to ensure that your records, etc. are completed to the agreed stage.
+Accordingly, we would like to point out that it is in your interests to ensure that your records, etc. are completed to the agreed stage.

-4.4 It is our normal practice to request that clients make arrangements to pay a proportion of their fee on a monthly standing order.
-These standing orders will be applied to fees arising from work agreed in this letter of engagement for the current and ensuing years.
-Once we have been able to assess the amount of work and time involved we would be grateful if you would agree to pay an amount to us on a regular basis.
+4.4 It is our normal practice to request that clients make arrangements to pay a proportion of our costs on a monthly direct debit or by standing order.
+These payments will subsequently be applied to fee notes arising from work agreed in this letter of engagement for the current and ensuing years.
+Any amounts still owing 30 days after the date of the fee note are immediately payable unless alternative terms have been agreed.

 5 Retention of and access to records